by Rick Walker

 British Columbia, Canada

-The summer of 2003 in central British Columbia, Canada was the summer of fire.
+The summer of 2003 in central British Columbia, Canada was a summer of fire.
 The firestorm resulted in the evacuation of 90,000 people for six weeks, burning out hundreds of homes and devastating lives.
+In Canada, Emergency Social Services is part of our Provincial Emergency Program.
+ESS and PEP are volunteers who work their regular jobs and then work eight to twelve hours volunteering when and where needed.

-After two weeks Fred learned that ESS would help his hosts with food.
-He thought he could help them out.
+After two weeks, Fred learned that ESS could help his hosts with food.
+He thought he could help them out by applying for them.
 The clerk he talked to thought he was trying to abuse the system, refused him, and hinted that he was dishonest.
+This was too much for Fred, and he lost his temper.
+He yelled at the clerk.
+Security detained him and called the RCMP.

 I found him surrounded by four security people and very upset.
 As a PEP director, I sent the security away to find out what was going on.
 Remember, this man is an evacuated railroad worker.
-He has tattoos, long hair and is still wearing worn but clean work clothes.
+He has tattoos, long hair, and is still wearing worn but clean work clothes.

 The stress was too much, and Fred was on the edge of breaking down.
-I took him outside, found him a tree to lean against, gave him a bottle of water and told him to stay put for a minute.
+I took him outside, found him a tree to lean against, gave him a bottle of water, and told him to stay put for a minute.
 I went inside and found an ESS supervisor.

 What she did was far outside her normal duties.
 She did what had to be done in a no-nonsense, git ‘er done kind of way.

-A month after the last evacuee went home I met Fred again on the street.
+A month after the last evacuee went home, I met Fred again on the street.
 He stopped and thanked me.
-He said it was the worst time of his life but it was when he saw the best in people.
-The supervisor I introduced to him made him feel like a human again for the first time and he will always remember her as the bright spot in a black time.
+He said it was the worst time of his life, but it was when he saw the best in people.
+The supervisor I introduced to him made him feel like a human again for the first time, and he will always remember her as the bright spot in a black time.

-At one time I worked as someone who assisted people when they had been affected by a disaster.
+1. At one time I worked as someone who assisted people when they had been affected by a disaster.

 I know that most of the time – what people need more than anything is to be heard.
 Everyone needs someone to listen to them, to be given the opportunity to vent and to be provided hope that there may be some help available.